Nordic Gender Institute: Projects

 A large NIKK study on prostitution for the Nordic ministers of gender equality was presented in October 2008.
 The study on gender and power was presented in November 2009.

 Magazine

 NIKK magasin wrote about new and current themes and perspectives on gender research and gender equality politics in the Nordic countries.
-It was published three times a year: two issues in Scandinavian languages - one issue in English.
+It was published three times a year: two issues in Scandinavian languages and one issue in English.